Simhyeon/r4d/docs/meta.md

 ### DONE

+* [x] Segrate some structs into separate files
+* [x] Add new error type permission denied as panicking
+* [x] WriteOption::Stdout is weird in err context because it is always stderr
+- Changed to WriteOption::Terminal
+* [x] Panicking error red colored
+* [x] Make basic macro failable not a panicking
+- Make it an option
+* [x] Add new basic macro with closure without knowing macrotype
+* [x] Print permission
 * [x] Divided io into fin and fout
 * [x] Fixed a bug wherer dollar sign doesn't restart framgent check
 * [-] Currently disabled escape with parenthesis for eaiser maintain